MiaDiaDev/bias_german_embeddings/README.md

 ## Setup

+Requires Python 3.8
-Apart from the packages listed in requirements.txt please also pip install responsibly
+Apart from the packages listed in requirements.txt please also `pip install responsibly`